faithokamoto/bach/README.md

                         Window width, in Mbp, to scan with (Consecutive windows are merged)
   -s Mbp, --move-step Mbp
                         Mbp step size, in Mbp.
-Use one of -s or -r -r Mbp, --round-to Mbp
+Use one of -s or -f -f Mbp, --floor-to Mbp
-                        Mbp to round read positions to in empirical window choice.
-Use one of -s or -r
+                        Mbp to floor read positions to in empirical window choice.
+Use one of -s or -f
 ```

 ### Workflow